andybalham/blog-source-code/blog-posts/lambda-destinations.md

 # Building a state machine with Lambda Destinations and CDK

-In this post we will look at how we can use [Lambda destinations](TODO) and CDK to create an asynchronous and idempotent state machine.
+In this post we will look at how we can use [Lambda destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) and CDK to create an asynchronous and idempotent state machine.
 [AWS announced Lambda destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) in November 2019, so perhaps I am a little late to the party, but I hadn't yet used them and I wanted to try them out.

-The code for this blog post is ready to be cloned, deployed, and run from the accompanying [GitHub repo](TODO).
+The code for this blog post is ready to be cloned, deployed, and run from the accompanying [GitHub repo](https://github.com/andybalham/blog-lambda-destinations).

 ## TL;DR

-TODO
+- Destinations can be used to loosely couple Lambda functions together
+- Destinations are not used when a Lambda function is invoked synchronously
+- You can't inspect how a Lambda function is invoked

 ## Introduction to Lambda destinations